 CARE Canada commits to the following international policies:

 - CARE International Gender Equality Policy

-- CARE International Policy on Protection from Sexual Exploitation and Abuse and Child Protection
+- CARE International Safeguarding Policy: Protection from Sexual Harassment, Exploitation and Abuse, and Child Abuse

 - CARE International Policy on Fraud and Corruption – Awareness, Prevention, Reporting and Response